BabylonJS/Documentation/content/How_To/material/Reflect.md

 RenderTargetTexture instances are usually created through classes like ReflectionProbe or MirrorTexture, which manage the dynamic update process.

 ### ReflectionProbe
-Each [ReflectionProbe](/typedoc/classes/babylon.reflectionprobe) instance provides a cubemap (in [.cubeTexture](/typedoc/classes/babylon.reflectionprobe#cubetexture)) that is dynamically rendered from a specified point in the scene, typically at or near a reflective object that will use the cubemap.
+Each [ReflectionProbe](/typedoc/classes/babylon.reflectionprobe) instance provides a cubemap (in [.cubeTexture](/typedoc/classes/babylon.reflectionprobe#cubetexture)) that is dynamically rendered from a specified point in the scene, typically at or near an object that will use the cubemap.

 <p><Playground id="#KA93U#243" title="Reflection Probes" description="Moving shapes reflecting each other and the ground using reflection probes." image="/img/playgroundsAndNMEs/divingDeeperReflectionProbes1.jpg"/></p>